pandas-dev/pandas/doc/source/groupby.rst

     In [11]: grouped.apply(f)

-``apply`` on a Series can operate on a returned value from the applied function, that is itself a series, and possibly upcast the result to a DataFrame
+``apply`` on a Series can operate on a returned value from the applied function, that is itself a series, and possibly upcast the result to a DataFrame:

 .. ipython:: python